coreorm/simple.js/design_doc.md

 ## data logic
 after a successful rendering process, the `prevData` attribute will be replaced by the current data so to prevent possible double rendering.

+## updated 2016-03-04

+- anti MVC pattern: no need to make it such a big thingy
+- example: http://todomvc.com/examples/emberjs/#/ but replace it with simple.js and show how small it is.

+## TODO:
+- type: form, onsubmit =...
+- dynamic targeting for things like todo-list, use current elName + position